Last updated: 19 Feb 2018.

 Back in the garden, having spent the previous day digging up copious amounts of Jack by the Hedge I subsequently went a bit overboard looking for its garlicky mustardness, which however seemed a bit lacking.
 I also made some herb salt as an alternative salad dressing and have just strained a batch of fancy elderflower cordial.
 The Byhøst boys had jars of Arken pesto, named after the modern art gallery at Ishøj beach, for sale – tasty (and pricey) enough, given the benefit of a large number of additional non-foraged ingredients.

-In Denmark you can gather anything growing in a public space – just don’t break branches, dig up roots or take the last bits (ensures something there for the next person and for next year).
-A lot of people worry about pollution, however we were assured that not much is taken up through the roots, and air pollution can be washed off – use your common sense, and remember the Jyske Lov (1241):
+In Denmark you can gather anything growing in a public space – just don’t break branches, dig up roots or take the last shoots (ensures something there for the next person and for next year).
+A lot of people worry about pollution, however we were assured that not much is taken up through the roots, and any nasties can be washed off – use your common sense, and remember the Jyske Lov (1241):

 Collect only as much as you can carry in your hat